 Penn State Behrend's Learning Resource Center offers no cost GMAT/GRE workshops to our undergraduate students, fully-employed professionals, and students from other local institutions who are interested in applying to our MBA program.
 Contact the LRC at 814-898-6140.

 Penn State New Kensington's Continuing Education department offers cost-effective GMAT workshops at the Regional Learning Alliance in Cranberry Woods.
 Contact the Continuing Education Office at 724-334-6010.
-Workshops for spring begin April 7 and run for five consecutive Mondays; complete and submit the registration form.
+Workshops for fall begin October 20 and run for five consecutive Mondays; complete and submit the registration form.